theAppieAutie/SCSS/README.md

 2. 🌐 Open a browser and go to the configured port in `server.js`.

 3. 🧭 Follow the on-screen instructions to engage with the simulation and answer the questionnaires.

+## This version
+This version has been adapted to fulfill the requirements of the current experiment.